Remotsensei/SK_training/Section5.md

 <br></div>

 ### Scope
-This class presents the recommended process for running the two-dimensional (2D) simulation in Linux.
+This section presents the recommended steps for running the two-dimensional (2D) simulation in Linux.

 ### Goals

 * Prepare the project
 * Prepare the input flows
 * Run the python scripts
-* Launch HEC-Ras to run the two-dimensional hydraulic simulation.

 ### HEC RAS Linux packet
 The RAS_507_linux.zip contains the rasUnsteady64 Linux executable and supporting libraries